ekke/ekkesSHAREexample/README.md

 ## License Information
 [see LICENSE ( The Unlicense )](LICENSE)

-... work in progress - stay tuned ...

-PLEASE NO QUESTIONS BEFORE MY BLOG ARTICLE IS PUBLISHED

-wait for tweet @ekkescorner

 ## ekkes SHARE example
 This is not a real-life app - this app only demonstrates HowTo share Files with other Apps on Android and iOS